mj-stack/mj-stack/README.md

 My name is Mukul Joshi.

-I'm an aspiring full stack developer on an exciting journey into the world of frontend technologies, mastering HTML, CSS, and JavaScript.
+I'm an aspiring full stack developer on an exciting journey into the world of web technologies, mastering HTML, CSS, and JavaScript.
 With a passion for coding and creativity, I'm eager to build, learn, and grow every step of the way—eventually leveling up to full-stack development!

 Join me as I explore, experiment, and share my experiences in web development.
 Let's code, collaborate, and innovate together! 🚀💻